open-forest-observatory/automate-metashape/README.md

 #### Image Directory
 On your local machine please create a directory that includes all of the aerial images (e.g., `/home/aerial_images`).
 This directory can be called anything you want and be located anywhere on your computer.

+**????The input data, config file, and output data can each be any number of levels below the data directory (meaning you do not need a separate data directory for each project to be run).????**

 #### Configuration File
 Please include the configuration file within the same directory as the images.
 An example configuration file is provided in this repository at `config/config-example.yml`.
 Please download this file to your local machine and rename it `config.yml`.
 Within the `config.yml` you will need to edit some of the project level parameters to specify where to find input images and where to put output products within the container.
+Within this config file, all paths will be relative to the file structure of the docker container.
 Please edit the `photo_path` to read "/data", the `output_path` to read "/data/output", and the `project_path` to read "/data/project".
 You have flexibility to change these paths as long as they begin with "/data/".

+By default, the container expects the config YAML file describing the Metashape workflow parameters to be located at `/data/config.yaml`, but this can be overridden by passing a different location as a final (optional) command line argument to the `docker run` command.
+This would be useful if you have multiple imagery datasets/projects (and config files) nested below your mounted `/data` directory and/or if you are taking advantage of the `automate-metashape` feature to name output files based on the name of the config file.

 #### Metashape license
 Users need to provide a license to use Metashape.
 Currently, this docker method only supports a floating license server using the format `<IP address>:<port number>`.
 Within a terminal, users can declare the floating license as an environmental variable using the command: